M-SanchZ/M-SanchZ/README.md

 ---

-As an aspiring IT professional transitioning into the technology field, I am actively building a strong foundation in systems administration, network management, and troubleshooting.
-Although I am relatively new to the industry, I am committed to acquiring hands-on experience and expanding my skill set through personal projects and self-study.
+As an aspiring IT professional transitioning from a career in truck driving, I am dedicated to building a strong foundation in systems administration, network management, and technical troubleshooting.
+Although new to the industry, I am actively gaining hands-on experience through self-study and personal projects to accelerate my growth in IT support<br><br><br><br>

-Currently, I am focusing on gaining proficiency with key IT tools and technologies, including ticketing systems such as osTicket, Virtual Private Networks (VPNs), Active Directory, DNS management, and network file shares and permissions.
-These technologies are essential to IT support and infrastructure management, and I am eager to develop the expertise needed to address real-world technical challenges.

-In my transition from Truck Driving, I have leveraged my strong problem-solving abilities, attention to detail, and communication skills—qualities that have been valuable in both my past work and in my current IT studies.
-Through self-guided learning and hands-on projects, I am deepening my understanding of network and system operations and honing my ability to troubleshoot, manage, and support IT infrastructure.

-I am highly motivated to make a successful transition into a full-time IT role, where I can contribute to a team, continue expanding my skills, and grow within the industry.
-I am confident that my passion for technology, combined with my dedication to learning, will enable me to make a meaningful impact in a professional IT environment.<br><br><br><br>

 ## 🌐 Socials: